If you would like, please bring a book to share with the group. Theme for this meeting is books by and/or about men.

 April 12, 2017

-The theme for the last meeting was women.
+The theme for this meeting was women.
 Members had a choice of two books to read: Waterlily by Ella DeLoria, or My Beloved World by Sonia Sotomayor.
 Since at least two members had read each book, both were discussed.

 My Beloved World is the autobiography of Supreme Court Justice Sonia Sotomayor.
 It tells the story of her life from early childhood to the beginning of her service on the Supreme Court.
 Ms. Sotomayor describes in detail her early family life, her Puerto Rican culture, and her development as a seeker of knowledge and wisdom.
 She also talks about her education, marriage, career decisions and growth.
 Ms. Sotomayor goes beyond mere reporting to let the reader see her feelings, reactions, and both successes and failures as her life unfolds.
 She also gives enough depth to the people in her life that the reader feels acquainted with her family, friends and co-workers as well as with the writer herself.
 Her determination in the face of difficulty, her ability to combine logic and passion about issues in American life, and her reasoned judgment have obviously served her well, but she also displays humility and empathy for others.
 Bookclub members saw My Beloved World as an inspiring read.